ElectricCodeGuy/SupabaseAuthWithSSR/README.md

 - **Cosine Similarity**: Best metric for normalized document embeddings

 These optimizations enable sub-second query times even with hundreds of thousands of document vectors in the database.

+Above 500k rows you should consider increasing m and ef_construction to m = '32' and ef_construction = '128'

 -- Enable RLS
 ALTER TABLE public.vector_documents ENABLE ROW LEVEL SECURITY;